 In addition to her work at the IOSL, Walker was a member of the National Association of Colored Women.
 She served as vice president of the NAACP’s Richmond chapter.

 Remembering Maggie Walker

 Her home was designated as a national historic landmark in 1975.
-A National Park Foundation grant supports the Maggie L. Walker NHS Summer Youth Leadership Institute, a two-week program for youth ages 14-18 who attend schools in the greater Richmond area.
+A National Park Foundation grant supports the Maggie L. Walker NHS Summer Youth Leadership Institute, a two-week program for youth ages 14 to 18 who attend schools in the greater Richmond area.

-Program participants include students who are part of underserved communities, with a curriculum having two focuses: introducing participants to park resources and to the admirable legacy of Maggie Walker.
+Program participants include students who are part of underserved communities, with the curriculum having two focuses: introducing participants to park resources and to the admirable legacy of Maggie Walker.
 We salute Maggie Lena Walker for her numerous accomplishments and the legacy she left for us all.